aistabci/abci-docs/en/docs/faq.md

 * The **Old Area** `/fs3/d00[1-2]/gAA50NNN` have been set to read-only after August 11, 2021.
 You should use the **New Area** from now on.
 * After the Data Migration is completed, you will not be able to access `/groups[1-2]/gAA50NNN` or `/fs3/d00[1-2]/gAA50NNN/` on the **Old Area**.
-* These paths will be replaced with symlinks to the destination directory in the **New Area** after all the data in each **Old Area** has been migrated, making them accessible with the same path as before.
+* These paths will be replaced with symlinks to the destination directory in the maintenance in early March 2022, making them accessible with the same path as before.

 ## Q. About the Quota Value and the Limit of the Storage Usage